Lake Tahoe Fall Camping

 - Camping is permitted year-round in Desolation Wilderness (an overnight permit is required).

-- Campground by the Lake, in the heart of South Lake Tahoe, will be open through October.
+- Campground by the Lake, in the heart of South Lake Tahoe, is closed for the 2019 season due to construction.

 - D.L.
 Bliss, Donner Memorial, Emerald Bay, and Sugar Pine Point are OPEN during the winter for hiking and snowshoeing, but these parks are CLOSED to camping beginning mid-September (varies by park).